CloudCommandos/exercises/orchestrate-containers/collab.md

 elasticsearch-logging   ClusterIP   10.99.68.245   <none>        9200/TCP   44s
 ```

-Next, let's deployment Fluentd on all the nodes.
+Next, let's deploy Fluentd as DaemonSet which will deploy it on all the nodes in the cluster.
 Note: The existing fluentd deployment YAML file from kubernetes GitHub repository seems to have some issue and the status of the deployment shows that there is a CrashLoopBackOff issue.
 More details on the issue is as shown below.
 Thus, another repository is been used to deploy fluentd.
 ```bash
 kubectl logs fluentd-es-v2.2.1-8dr56 -n kube-system